Get cover that works for your pet and your budget.

 HIF pet insurance offers three levels of protection for your four-legged family member.
 For a breakdown on its policies, what’s covered and what’s excluded, as well as excess, claims and optional cover, read on for the full guide to HIF pet insurance.

-We don't currently have this brand on our panel.
+HIF pet insurance is not currently available via Finder.
 But don't fret!
-You can head to the HIF website or compare a bunch of other pet insurance companies with finder.
+You can head to their website at www.hif.com.au for more information or compare a bunch of other pet insurance companies with Finder.